 Instructor: James Sondgeroth

-For the essay exam, students will be allowed to use two sheets of paper (8.5 X 11) with handwritten notes on both sides of each.
+For the essay exam, students will be allowed to use one sheet of paper (8.5 X 11) with handwritten notes on both sides.
 These notes must be turned in with the exam and will constitute 10% of the exam grade depending on how complete they are.